frasalt/PhotoGENius/README.md

 Full documentation available in the [UserManual](UserManual).

 ## Requirements
-PhotoGENius can be used both on Windows and MacOS systems.
+PhotoGENius can be used on Windows, Linux and MacOS systems.
 It requires dotnet 6.0 to run.
 To assemble generated frames in a mp4 video via out script (generate-video.sh) you need to install ffmpeg (for example in the same directory as dotnet).